lamavoyez/saudi-market-dashboard/README.md

 ---

-## Key Insights & Recommendations
+## Key Insights

-Over the past decade, clear differences emerged in how each asset balanced risk and return.
+Over the past decade, the assets showed clear differences in how they balanced risk and return.

-Al Rajhi Bank stood out for delivering the most consistent risk-adjusted performance.
-While it experienced normal market fluctuations, its returns were more efficient relative to the level of volatility investors faced.
-From a portfolio perspective, this makes it a strong candidate as a core holding.
+Al Rajhi Bank delivered the most consistent risk-adjusted performance overall.
+Although it experienced normal market fluctuations, it rewarded investors more efficiently relative to the level of volatility taken on.
+From a portfolio standpoint, it stands out as a strong core holding.

-SABIC showed higher periods of volatility without generating proportionally stronger long-term returns.
-This suggests that taking additional risk did not necessarily result in better overall performance during the observed period.
+SABIC, in contrast, experienced higher volatility without delivering proportionally stronger long-term returns.
+This suggests that additional risk did not consistently translate into better performance during the period analyzed.

-The 2020 market disruption highlighted how quickly volatility can rise and how meaningful drawdowns can become during periods of global uncertainty.
-This reinforces the importance of monitoring downside risk rather than focusing only on average returns.
+The 2020 market shock demonstrated how quickly volatility can increase and how significant drawdowns can become during periods of global uncertainty.
+It serves as a reminder that downside protection matters as much as return generation.

-Correlation levels between the selected assets were moderate.
-While diversification within the Saudi market does provide some risk reduction, the benefit is limited due to shared macroeconomic exposure.
+Correlations between the selected assets were moderate.
+While diversification within the Saudi market provides some risk reduction, the overall benefit remains limited due to shared macroeconomic exposure.

 ### Recommendations

-For long-term investors, prioritizing assets with stronger risk-adjusted returns may lead to more stable portfolio growth than simply targeting higher raw returns.
+Long-term investors may benefit from prioritizing assets with stronger risk-adjusted performance rather than focusing solely on absolute returns.

-Maintaining diversification remains important, but investors should also monitor volatility trends and potential drawdowns, especially during periods of economic stress.
+Diversification should remain part of the strategy, but monitoring volatility trends and drawdown risk is equally important, particularly during unstable market conditions.

-Ultimately, disciplined risk management should guide allocation decisions as much as return expectations.
+In the end, sustainable portfolio growth depends not only on returns, but on consistent and disciplined risk management.
 ---

 ## Live Dashboard